Liuy12/FFPEinput/README.md

 - RNA ng/ul: input RNA concentration
 - Library ng/ul: pre-capture library concentration
 - Gene mapped reads: total number of reads mapped to genic regions
-- CPM > 2: total number of genes with Counts Per Million (cpm) bigger than 2.
-You can see the definition of CPM [here](https://www.reneshbedre.com/blog/expression_units.html)
+- TPM > 4: total number of genes with Counts Per Million (TPM) bigger than 4.
+You can see the definition of TPM [here](https://www.reneshbedre.com/blog/expression_units.html)
 - Median cor: spearman median correlation with the rest of samples within the cohort

 ## Define QC pass or fail based on bioinformatics metrics